gaurav-aryal/personal_blog/README.md

 Made with [contrib.rocks](https://contrib.rocks).
 # personal_blog -->

-## Personal Blog
+## Personal Blog using Astro, typescript, html, and css

-Still work in progress.
+Still working on it!

+## Build the project using a command

+npm run build

+## Publish and run the website in localhost::3000 using a command

+npm run dev